 Specification limits can be entered in the routine and used by the LaserGauge® to flag out-of-spec conditions.
 A second set of limits, called reasonable limits, can also be entered to help filter errant measurements and identify measurements taken at the wrong location.

-The LaserGauge® can be used to capture raw scans of a surface feature, such as a weld or a gap.
-Retrieved to the PC, the scan can be opened in LGWorks and used to test virtual gauge settings.
+The LaserGauge® can be used to capture raw scans of surface features, such as a weld or a gap.
+The scan, once retrieved, can be opened in LGWorks and used to test virtual gauge settings.
 The selected gauge and settings are then incorporated into the routine.

 Data files are formatted by the user and can vary by routine.
 The user has a choice of delimiters and the file can include information contained in the routine or found on the controller.
 Operator input fields and LaserGauge® generated information can also be included in the data file, such as date, time, shift, operator, VIN, feature label, description, etc.